Skip to cookie consent Skip to main content

 What is an aortic aneurysm?

-Of the two types of aortic aneurysms, abdominal are more common.
-Although the damage occurs within the aorta, these are sometimes referred to as heart aneurysms.
+Abdominal aortic aneurysms are more common.
+Although the damage happens in the aorta, not the heart itself, these aneurysms are sometimes referred to as “heart aneurysms.”

 • Throbbing sensations in the abdominal region